Garmin Vivoactive 5 review: 'The perfect entry-level tracker for improving my fitness'

 Whether you’re new to the world of fitness wearables or looking to upgrade to one of the best fitness trackers, it’s worth checking out Garmin’s Vivoactive 5.
 The sleek and lightweight fitness tracker was created to help you get to know the real you, providing insights into your health, fitness and sleep so you can set goals and track your progress at the touch of a screen.

-I’ve tried many fitness trackers and smartwatches over the years, from Garmin wearables to the best Fitbits and even the Oura Ring, so I was excited to put the Vivoactive 5 to the test to see how it weighed up to some of the more expensive devices on the market.
+If you're wondering 'which Garmin should I buy', you're in the right place.
+I’ve tried many fitness trackers and smartwatches over the years, from Garmin wearables to rings for fitness tracking, so I was excited to put the Vivoactive 5 to the test to see how it weighed up to some of the more expensive devices on the market.

 Garmin Vivoactive 5 review